 Orientation Week

-The AUBG Orientation provides new students with the opportunity to get acquainted with and embrace the rich AUBG programs and campus culture.
+Orientation helps new students get acquainted with and embrace the rich AUBG programs and campus culture.
 It ensures a confident and seamless start to the AUBG academic journey for every incoming first-year, transfer, and exchange student.

 We make sure that our new students feel right at home, so don’t worry - you’ll soon settle in.